stephengall/Physics_Engine/README.md

 ---FUTURE PLANS---
   - Add angular momentum to objects for rotation after collision.
   - Create more generic 'shape' object for circles and other convex polygons.
+  - Implement time step functionality for more accurate simulations.